 Hey hey, runDisney race fans!
-The runDisney registration season is in full swing.
+The runDisney registration season is about to kick off.
 What happens if you get bad news- and you miss out on a runDisney race opportunity?
 You do have options and we covered it on this runDisney podcast.
 Here’s how to register for a sold-out runDisney race.

 We don’t want to see it happen, but… it happens.

 Sometimes the races sell faster than expected and your running squad is left wondering what they can do next.

 First: don’t panic.
 You’ve found the right post to give you your options.